 Summer brings picnics, barbecues, and beautiful weather, but fun in the sun can come with some risks.
 As we age, we may sense heat differently and might not necessarily feel hot even when the temperature is high.
 Consider these tips to help stay safe and comfortable throughout the summer

 Heat Index is Important, in addition to temperature.
 Heat index is a combination of heat and humidity, or the ‘real feel’ outside that can make it feel much hotter.
 Experts recommend that seniors should take extra precautions when the heat index reaches 91 degrees.

-It is reported that only about 15% of older adults and 8% of sun-sensitive older adults regularly use all 5 kinds of sun protection.
+Protect Yourself from the Sun with hats, sunscreen, avoiding peak sun hours, finding shade and wearing sunglasses.
+Only 15% of older adults and 8% of sun-sensitive older adults regularly use all 5 kinds of sun protection.
 Using these forms

-- Heat Exhaustion involves too much heat exposure and dehydration.
+Be Aware of Heat Exhaustion, which involves too much heat exposure and dehydration.
 Signs include heavy sweating, muscle cramps, weakness, and fainting.
 Move to a cool, shady place and drink plenty of fluids if you

 Practicing summer sun safety is a huge part of enjoying the outdoors and safely enjoying the fresh air and summer activities.